Mr. Juan Alvarez Seco, Brigadier of the Civil Guard

 The first time that Mercedes Salisachs went to Garabandal:

 I do not remember the exact day, but I do remember what happened.
 I arrived in Garabandal in the evening and I went to Ceferino’s town-store.
 He came out to meet me, saying, “Here is the Brigadier who had witnessed many Apparitions.”
 He introduced me to Mercedes, saying, “This lady is from Barcelona and she wants someone to explain the apparitions to her.”
 I greeted this lady respectfully and she asked me if I knew all about the apparitions.
-I answered in the affirmative.
+I answered affirmatively.
 She recorded what I said on a tape.
 She did the same with a man who herded cows in the village, who said, “I don’t know what has happened to me since I witnessed an apparition.
-I used to blaspheme a lot and now I don’t do it.”
+I used to blaspheme a lot and now I don’t do it [anymore].”
 She also recorded a question she asked a priest.
 She said, “And you, father, do you believe in it?”
-Only Mercedes and I know that he answered that ‘yes, he believed.’
-Later, I accompanied Mercedes to Conchita’s house, and after she asked Conchita a couple questions, Conchita, in a matter of minutes, fell into ecstasy.
+Only Mercedes and I know that he answered that "yes, he believed."
+Later, I accompanied Mercedes to Conchita’s house, and after she had asked Conchita a couple questions, Conchita, in a matter of minutes, fell into ecstasy.

 I hoped that Mercedes, who had come from Barcelona with the desire to witness an apparition, would find one easily.
 I helped her to follow the girl through the street.
 After going through the village a couple times, Conchita stopped next to an electrical pole on the way back to her house.